Course Title: Design Discipline 1 - Seminar (theory)

 Overview of Learning Activities

-You will be required to develop your own contributions to design seminars, and the respond to and evaluate the contributions of your peers.
-The intention of the seminar format is to support active participation in discussion, debate, critical peer review as an iterative, recurring and continuous process of development.
+You will be required to engage in a range of different activities central to exploring and documenting the fundamentals of your specified design discipline and practice.
+The intention of the learning activities is to allow students the opportunity to explore, experiment and engage with deeper theoretical design thinking and visual communication.
+Learning activities support active participation in discussion, debate, critical peer review as an iterative, recurring and continuous process of development.

 Overview of Learning Resources